 Panthers at Dolphins betting preview

-Dolphins: Brandon Jones S (Questionable), Elijah Campbell CB (Out), Adam Shaheen TE (Out), Trill Williams CB (Out).
+Dolphins: Brandon Jones S (Out), Darius Hodge LB (Out), John Jenkins DT (Out), Will Parks S (Out), Adam Shaheen TE (Out), Trill Williams CB (Out).

 Find our latest NFL injury reports.

 Betting trend to know

 The Panthers are 10-2 ATS in their last 12 road games.
 Find more NFL betting trends for Panthers vs. Dolphins.

 Panthers vs Dolphins picks and predictions

 Our predictions are compiled from the analysis of the spread and total and are indications of where we are leaning for this game.